olena-syrotenko/java-multithreading/README.md

 ### Semaphore

 ***Semaphore*** is used to restrict the number of access to a particular resources.
-When *Lock* allows only *one* access to a resoirce, semaphore can restrict any number of resource.
+When *Lock* allows only *one* access to a resource, semaphore can restrict any number of resource.
 It is suitable to be used in Producer-Consumer pattern.

 ```java